 Synonyms: Limnocharitaceae APNI*

-Inflorescence mostly paniculate, bracteate.
+Inflorescence usually paniculate or umbel-like, sometimes flowers solitary.
 Flowers actinomorphic, 3-merous, bisexual or unisexual.
 Perianth in 2 whorls; outer segments 3, sepaloid; inner segments 3, petaloid, falling early.
-Stamens 3, 6, 9, 12 or numerous.
-Carpels superior, free or joined at the base, 3–numerous, whorled or apparently spirally arranged; ovules 1–several per carpel, attached basally or to the inner angle of the carpel.
+Stamens 3, 6, 9, 12 or numerous; staminodes sometimes present.
+Carpels superior, free or joined at base, 3–numerous, whorled or apparently spirally arranged; ovules 1–several per carpel, attached basally or to inner angle of carpel.

-Distribution and occurrence: World: 12 genera, c.
-100 species, cosmopolitan.
-Australia: 5 genera, 11 species, all States.
+Distribution and occurrence: World: c.
+18 genera, 114 species, cosmopolitan.
+Australia: 8 genera, 12 species, all States.

 Angiosperm Phylogeny Website (Family: Alismataceae, Order: Alismatales)